D · Our nude performance on the footbridge on Saturday night in pictures [29 August 2017]

 At the meeting point of the hike, a rather fresh wind was blowing in the late morning.
 However, an air temperature of about 17 °C made a textile-free hike possible on the varied route, which offered far-reaching views into the hilly landscape of the Lahn-Dill Mountains.
 Cloudy skies alternated with diffuse sunlight and bright sunshine.
 A short rain shower, which surprised the hiking group during a rest, could not disturb the mood for hiking on the route of approximately 15 km.
 The end of the nice day was spent together in a pizzeria with delicious food. – Translation: John; Report and photos: Horst K.

-Also in 2017, Wolfgang and Andrea , the tireless initiators of nude hikes invited to their hikes and tours in Swiss Saxonia.
+Also in 2017, Wolfgang and Andreas, tireless initiators of nude hikes, invited to participate in their tours in Saxon Switzerland.

 Wed 16 Aug: Nude hike at the Pfaffenstein [19 August 2017]